 Veal Piccata with Lemon and Capers

 Veal Piccata with Lemon and Capers is an easy dish that’s ready in 15 minutes!
-Veal Piccata, also known as Veal Scallopini is made with tender thin slices of veal sauteed with 3 ingredients and served with a buttery-lemon sauce.
-An impressive dish, this veal piccata always gets dinner on the table in a snap!
+This Veal Piccata Recipe, also known as Veal Scaloppini is made with tender thin slices of veal sautéed with 3 ingredients and served with a buttery-lemon sauce.
+An impressive dish, this veal piccata recipe always gets dinner on the table in a snap!

 This recipe for veal piccata with lemon and capers doesn’t need a lot of seasonings or ingredients to enhance its flavors.
 And, you’ll see why.